 Great!
 If you already have a regular GP and want to see me for advice on the Low-Carb Diet, you are more than welcome to do so.
 In fact, I would encourage you to maintain your relationship with your regular GP if you are happy with them and/or if you live or work more than 20 minutes from Paddington.
-I will write to your regular GP soon after your initial appointment and I’ll copy them into any relevant investigations (with your permission).
+I will write to your regular GP as needed, and I’ll copy them into any relevant investigations (with your permission).

 On the other hand, if you don’t have a regular GP and you live close enough to the practice, I’m happy to serve that role for you and act as your trusted partner in health 🙂

-Brief review consult (<10 minutes): BULK BILLED (No out of pocket cost).
-(Eg: weight/BP check; script renewal; brief discussion of results).
+Brief review consult (<10 minutes): BULK BILLED at the treating doctor’s discretion (No out of pocket cost).
+(Eg: weight/BP check; script renewal).

 Mental Health consult (30 minutes plus): $160-$270 depending on time taken and complexity, with a rebate between $72.85-136.25 (out of pocket cost between $87.15-$133.75)